 I love the shampoo bars.
 They are great for travel so you have soap and shampoo all in one and no liquids to worry about.
 They also lather nicely (for a real ingredient item) and feel good shaving.
 I always have one (ok usually more than one) in my shower.

 TALLOW SOAP - Scented

-Carefully crafted by our friend Cindy Tucker using traditional soap-making techniques, our tallow cleansing bar is truly something special.
+Carefully crafted using traditional soap-making techniques, our tallow cleansing bar is truly something special.
 Our ancestors made soap from animal fats and cold ashes.
 We’ve refined this process to create a smooth, silky, moisturizing bar that’s perfect for face and body.